byBenPuls/spectrumconverter/README.md

-You can compile this filse in EXE program and use.
+You can compile this file in EXE program and use.
 [More about using](https://github.com/byBenPuls/spectrumconverter/releases/tag/spectrum)
 ![guide](https://i.imgur.com/AyORLYg.gif)